-The University of Mount Union will host the eleventh annual Not Another Statistic Diversity Conference on October 27, 2018.
-The theme of the conference this year, Gone in a SNAP?: Promote lasting change in the age of social media, is something we hope will inspire all who attend to learn and grow together at the conference and then go back to their respective communities to live out the change they would like to see while encouraging others to do the same.
+The University of Mount Union will host the twelfth annual Not Another Statistic Diversity Conference on October 26, 2019.
+The theme of the conference this year, Re-Thinking Diversity, is something we hope will inspire all who attend to learn and grow together at the conference and then go back to their respective communities to live out the change they would like to see while encouraging others to do the same.

 Sponsored by the University’s Dean of Students Office, Office of Diversity and Inclusion, and hosted by the Mount Union Diversity Council, this conference is an opportunity for college students from across the state to come together and explore diversity on college campuses from a wide variety of perspectives.
 The Student Diversity Council is comprised of the following groups: